baterflai/gps_bonanza/README.md

 ```
 Shows satellite count dropping from ~18 to ~6 periodically.

-The GPS driver simulates intermittent satellite loss (urban canyon effect).
-When satellites drop, position uncertainty increases and the GPS reports incorrect positions.
+The GPS driver simulates intermittent satellite loss, simulating jamming.

 **Solution:**
 ```bash
 > param set MIN_GPS_SAT_VAL 12
 ```
 This tells the filter to reject GPS data when satellites < 12.
-During dropouts, the system uses dead reckoning (smooth drift) instead of the erratic GPS.
+During dropouts, the system uses dead reckoning instead of the occasionally unstable GPS.